nationalparkservice/EnvironmentalSetting_Toolkit/ES_Toolkit_R/README.md

 + Formats outputs consistently:

   * Limits alteration to data returned from ACIS web services
-  * Returns data frames or spatially referenced raster stacks
+  * Returns data frames, CSV files, or spatially referenced raster stacks

 In addition, the package contains convenience functions for requesting Environmental Setting metrics, both the station-based metrics sourced from ACIS and the raster-based metrics sourced from 800m PRISM or climate indexes.

 The Environmental Setting Toolkit is the next iteration of and was forked from the IM_Climate toolkit created in 2016-2017.
 That toolkit can be found here: (https://github.com/IMDProjects/IM_Climate)

-#### Draft Development Timeline
+#### Development Timeline

 	Version 2.0 - March 2018
 		Bug fixes